dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Pros of Pedro:**

 - Can make your bot drive faster
-- Support for recent sensors (otos, pinpoint) is official/built in (note: Pinpoint support broken as of 12/19/24)
+- Support for recent sensors (otos, pinpoint) is official/built in
 - Very good correction for unexpected disturbances

 **Cons of Pedro:**